Job losses at 9,200 and rising for Linn, Benton counties

 The actual figure for job losses is likely quite higher for the mid-valley.

-Unemployment claims filed aren’t available on a county-by-county basis, and the state has only processed 61 percent of its claims received during the coronavirus pandemic, said Patrick O’Connor, regional economist for the Oregon Employment Department.
+Unemployment claims filed aren’t available on a county-by-county basis, and the state has only processed 61% of its claims received during the coronavirus pandemic, said Patrick O’Connor, regional economist for the Oregon Employment Department.

 For the week ending April 18, the Oregon Employment Department received 36,700 initial unemployment claims.
 During the coronavirus pandemic, the state has received about 333,700 claims for unemployment insurance.